-432. Marketing Communication Strategy (5).
+Marketing Communication Strategy (5).
 Pr., MT 331, Junior standing.
+A critical analysis of the various promotion methods available to mar-

 A critical analysis of the various promotion methods available to marketers in communicating desired product and/or service information to consumers.
 Among the methods covered are personal selling, mass selling, and sales promotion.